 Email: clarkabroad@umd.edu

-Mr. Brian Dillehay, Associate Director
+Mr. Brian Dillehay, Director

 Manages the administration of engineering exchanges and study abroad programs & oversees day-to-day operations of engineering abroad programs.